ranieremenezes/easyfermi/README.md

 If you have `easyfermi 2.0.X` installed, upgrade your installation to the latest version by running the following command in the _easyfermi_ environment:
 <pre><code>pip install easyfermi --upgrade --no-deps</code></pre>

+If instead, you have `easyfermi 1.X.X` installed, please install easyfermi V2 following section **Installation**.

 # Uninstalling